blockchain-certificates-web/blockchain-certificates-web.github.io/guide/web-component.md

   </blockchain-certificate>
 </validate-certificate>

+// Move this to the start of the validation section.
 #### A word of caution
 The validate-certificate component is only intended to be used in low-risk validation scenarios.
 It is strongly encouraged that anyone without an established, trusted relationship to the certificate's recipient use an independent verifier installed from a trusted source in order to properly validate the certificate.
 This prevents someone from writing a fake validator that simply looks like this component, but doesn't do proper validation.